Title. Double click me.

 A buttermilk biscuit with more pimento cheese than flour?
 Of course it isn't to be denied.

-Our pimento cheese gougères are sold frozen uncooked but ready to bake.
+Our pimento cheese gougères are sold frozen ready to bake.
 It is a good idea to use parchment paper to line the baking pan or grease it, but otherwise it is just straight from freezer to oven.
 Each bag contains 60 to 70 gougères which (if you can bring yourself to share them) will be enough for a party of 10 to 15 people.